ElizaPopa/TestCases/README.md

 8. Click on "Submit" button

 **Expected results:**
 All new data should be successfully saved

-**Actual results:**

-The blank fields have become red, as if they were mandatory, but without being mentioned by that symbol * (bug added into BugReports)

 **Environment:**
 Safari

 ---------------------------

 **Description:**
 Check the login functionality with the correct Admin credentials

 **Steps to reproduce:**